 WordCamps are local, informal, community-organised events that are put together by WordPress users.
 Everyone from casual users to core developers participate, share ideas, and get to know each other.

-WordCamps can cover a variety of topics, but in general, they include sessions on how to use WordPress more effectively, beginning plugin and theme development, advanced techniques, security, etc.
+WordCamps can cover a variety of topics.
+Depending on the size and reach of an event, talks may range from how to use WordPress more effectively, plugin and theme development, advanced techniques and security, to SEO, marketing, business strategy, and even legal topics.

 Our involvement in the wider WordPress community and project means we regularly attend, organise, speak and contribute to WordCamps all around the world.

 We also love to invite and introduce our clients to the WordPress community, and if you'd like to participate in any WordCamps that are local to you, please talk this over with your Project Manager.

 Read more about WordCamps and find a map to locate an upcoming event close to you.

-Below: Noel Tock, Partner and CGO at Human Made, chosen to speak on the future trends of WordPress at WordCamp Europe 2018 - the largest WordPress conference in the world.
+Below: Noel Tock, Partner and CGO at Human Made, chosen to speak on future trends in the industry at WordCamp Europe 2018, one of the largest WordPress conferences in the world